-In this program you will learn the skills of the landscape construction trade, gaining confidence in using building tools, and how to build and make landscape elements.
-The programme is very practical with setting out, woodworking, laying concrete and paving, with drainage.
-You'll also learn about planting, laying lawns and some maintenance.
+Students this programme will learn the introductory skills of the landscape construction trade, gaining confidence in using building tools, and how to build and make landscape elements.
+Students will also learn about planting, laying lawns and some maintenance.

-In this programme you will study the Landscape Construction Strand.
-You will learn:
+In this programme students will learn:

-Prior to commencing the programme all candidates will be required to undertake a police check at a level sufficient for safe and effective practice within the field of horticulture.
+c) Prior to commencing the programme all candidates will be required to undertake a police check at a level sufficient for safe and effective practice within the field of horticulture.

 In accordance with industry guidelines, candidates will be expected to undertake drug screening at the commencement of this programme.

-Our prospectuses will tell you everything you need to know about Wintec.
-They contains information about the Wintec campus, student life and the programmes we offer.
+The Wintec Prospectus (otherwise known as a course guide) outlines everything you need to know about Wintec.
+It contains information about the Wintec campuses, student life, and the programmes that are on offer.

 Leave your details here and we will come back to you: